turingschool/backend_mod_1_prework/section3/README.md

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.
 - What are two points from the article or video that either resonated with you, or were brand new to you?
+* Firstly, the idea of a fixed view, that the person you are today is the person you will always be.
+That you are constantly changing as you learn.
+* Secondly,to strive to push ones zone of proximal development

 - In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?
+* I'm not afraid to ask questions
+* settin my SMART goals effectivly.

 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?
+* Attention to detail, it took patience to slow down and focus on what needed to be focused on rather than speeding thru whatever I may be working on.

 ## Part B Arrays + Hashes